linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 If the Deleted Messages Vault is enabled when users delete their mails, and by that we mean when they try to definitely delete them by emptying the trash, James will retain these mails into the Deleted Messages Vault, before an email or a mailbox is going to be deleted.
 And only administrators can interact with this component via [WebAdmin REST APIs](manage-webadmin.html#deleted-messages-vault).

 However, mails are not retained forever as you have to configure a retention period before using it (with one-year retention by default if not defined).
-It's also possible to permanently delete an mail if needed.
+It's also possible to permanently delete a mail if needed.

 ### How to configure deleted messages vault

-To setup James with Deleted Messages Vault, you need to following this step:
+To setup James with Deleted Messages Vault, you need to following those steps:

 - Enable Deleted Messages Vault by configuring Pre Deletion Hooks.
 - Configuring the retention time for the Deleted Messages Vault.